mohanbing/st_doc_ext/README.md

 ## Setup Streamlit Secrets File

 This application communicates with the OCR API service to generate the OCR outputs.
 Spawn the OCR service and then create the secrets.toml file in .streamlit directory at root level and add the following fields to it.

+Learn more about Secrets management in Streamlit at: https://docs.streamlit.io/streamlit-community-cloud/deploy-your-app/secrets-management

 ```toml
 HOST_URL = ""